tgunr/mcpm.sh/README.md

-# MCP - Model Context Protocol Package Manager
+# MCP Manager - Model Context Protocol Management Tool

-MCP is a Homebrew-like service and command-line interface for managing Model Context Protocol (MCP) servers across various MCP clients.
+MCP Manager is a Homebrew-like service and command-line interface for managing Model Context Protocol (MCP) servers across various MCP clients.

 ## Overview

-MCP aims to simplify the installation, configuration, and management of Model Context Protocol servers with a focus on:
+MCP Manager aims to simplify the installation, configuration, and management of Model Context Protocol servers with a focus on:

 - Easy installation of MCP servers via a simple CLI
 - Centralized management of server configurations across multiple clients